 Nearby Mountain Bike Trails and an off-road vehicle area are popular with day-trippers and overnight campers.

 Exit the freeway at Ghost Town Road and head for the hills.
 All roads are paved and there is plenty of parking.
-If you’re interested in historic places Barstow also has a real gem, the Harvey House Railroad Depot.
+Entrance fee is required.

 Barstow Outlets are a favorite stop for travelers between Los Angeles and Las Vegas and only about a 30-minute drive from Calico.

 Harvey House Railroad Depot also is known as the Casa Del Desierto sits by the railroad tracks in Barstow, California.